atan009/vimrc/README.md

 .vimrc :no_mouth::question:
 -----------------------------
-After reading vimtutor, the first thing the users should do is to edit their .vimrc file. .vimrc is a file that allows user to configure personal settings in vim.
+After reading vimtutor, the first thing the users should do is to edit their .vimrc file. .vimrc is a file that allows the user to configure personal settings in vim.
 Although vim comes with many shortcuts, there are some features that users can only unlock with configuring their .vimrc file.
-For instance, to make vim shows line number, the user needs to add `set number` in the .vimrc file.
+For instance, to make vim show line numbers, the user needs to add `set number` in the .vimrc file.

 The .vimrc in this pre-configured vim package contains a lot of configuration that are commonly used.
 Some of the configurations are commented out.
 If after looking at the .vimrc file and the user decides to use some of the configurations that was not included, just take out the comments.